5 Tips For Treating Nasolabial Folds

 Treating nasolabial folds (NLF) with dermal filler can make a huge difference to a patient’s appearance and confidence.
 These facial creases, often known as smile lines, are a mainstay of many aesthetics practices.

 This popular mid-face treatment can make a great addition to your aesthetics offering.
 As such, knowing how to treat them effectively and safely is a must for any new injector.

-To help you master nasolabial folds, Harley Academy senior clinical trainer and aesthetics specialist Dr Joanna Hackney has put together these five important tips…
+To help you master treating nasolabial folds, Harley Academy clinical lead, Dr Joanna Hackney has put together these five important tips…

 When Treating Nasolabial Folds…

 First and foremost do not forget your physiology of ageing.
 A patient presenting with a prominent NLF will often also have reasonable mid-face volume loss and anatomical changes resulting from the ageing process in this area.
 Address these first to ensure the best overall aesthetic outcome and to maintain a balanced profile.

 Should you progress to treating the NLF directly, think about patient safety.
 If you want to know the rough whereabouts of the facial artery ascending in the mid-face, look no further than the nasolabial fold!
 It is, in essence, a road map for this artery and, therefore, is an area best treated with a cannula.
 Using a 25G cannula when treating nasolabial folds can reduce your risk profile significantly.

 3 The patient should be upright whilst marking